rehmanali1994/rehmanali1994.github.io/_projects/UST_2.md

     </div>
 </div>
 <div class="caption" style="text-align: justify;">
     Cycle Skipping in FWI.
 (Top Left) Schematic.
-(Top Right) Transcranial UST simulation where cycle skipping occur starting at 300 kHz but not at 100 kHz {% cite Ali2023HomogeneousStartingModelFWI %}.
-(Bottom) Emergence of cycle skipping artifacts as the starting frequency of FWI increases in a breast UST simulation {% cite Ali2023StartingModelFWI %}.
+(Top Right) Transcranial UST simulation where cycle skipping occur starting at 300 kHz but not 100 kHz {% cite Ali2023HomogeneousStartingModelFWI %}.
+(Bottom) Emergence of artifacts as the starting frequency of FWI increases in a breast UST simulation {% cite Ali2023StartingModelFWI %}.
 </div>